naninovel/docs/docs/en/guide/managed-text.md

 ## Script Text

 You can reference managed text values directly from scenario scripts.
-This is useful when you want script expressions to use localizable text.
+This is useful when you want scenario expressions to use localizable text.

 Create a managed text document named `Script` and add records.
 Given the following records in the `Script` managed text document: